Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/communication.md

 ### What's a Slingshot Private Chat?

-Your *Private Chat* is also a tool for communication, but unlike *Discussions* it's not tied to any project or team.
+Your *Private Chat* is also a tool for communication, but unlike *Discussions* it's not tied to any workspace.
 This means you can use it to chat with any Slingshot user, and even with [personal account users](roles-permissions.html#personal-account-users) who are not part of your Organization.

 <img src="../images/chat-example.png" alt="An example of a chat conversation" width="100%" />